The BEST art supplies for preschoolers plus The Artful Parent’s favorite art tools and craft materials to get started creating at home!

 And if you’re worried about markers drying out, Magic Stix markers (from the makers of Kwik Stix) last for days without a cap on – and you can trust us because they’ve been put to the test in our homes!

-9. Colored Pencils
+5. Colored Pencils

 Did you know that working with colored pencils is a great way to help your preschooler develop their writing skills?
 It helps them practice their pencil-grip and strengthen all those fine-motor muscles they’ll need in the upcoming years.
-We especially love Faber-Castell’s World Color Pencils which includes 6 blendable skin-tones, perfect for helping your children reflect themselves in their art.
+We especially like Faber-Castell’s World Color Pencils which includes 6 blendable skin-tones, perfect for helping your children reflect themselves in their art.

-10. Clay
+7. Clay

 A non-drying modeling clay like plastillina is a great sculpting material for the preschool set.
 It takes more strength than playdough, but kids can create more complex models too.
 Run it through a clay machine for extra fun.
 And when you’re done, you can squish it all back together until next time!